Gazza gem and controversial late goal give Lazio win

 In the 15th minute Lazio were forced to make a substitution as Mauro Bonomi hobbled off injured, replaced by Gigi Corino.

-In the 23rd minute the game was illuminated by Gascoigne's masterpiece.
+In the 23rd minute the game was illuminated by Paul Gascoigne's masterpiece.
 The Englishman got the ball about 35 metres out and brilliantly dribbled straight through the Pescara defence, he jumped four defenders in a space of ten metres, ran into the box and beat the keeper with a low left-footed strike.
 An incredible goal which even some of the home supporters applauded (and there's no love lost between Pescara and Lazio to put it mildly).
 Pescara 0 Lazio 1.

 The home side went flat and Lazio could have doubled their lead before the break.
 Signori had two chances, first a left foot whistled past the post and then a right foot was parried by Marchioro.
 Halftime Pescara 0 Lazio 1.
 So far "Gazza show" was making the difference.